Fast dynamical similarity analysis

 where \(C\) is the transformation that best aligns \(A_x\) and \(A_y\), $O(n)$ is the group of n-dimensional orthonormal matrices $(C^T C = I)$, $F$ denotes the Frobenius norm, and $X$, $Y$ are two given data matrices.
 This metric measures the similarity between each system's dynamics, invariant to orthogonal transformations.
 An angular form of this metric can also be utilized, which can be computed as:

 This provides a principled metric to assess dynamical equivalence beyond geometric (dis)similarities.

-To computationally accelerates the originally developed DSA \citep{ostrow2023beyond}, we introduce two major changes: (1) Calculating the approximate optimal rank automatically (using methods based on random matrix theory).
-(2) Incorporating novel optimization constraints for PAVF to reduce computational overhead (see \autoref{fig:fDSAshematic} for a schematic illustration of the family of fastDSA methods and their comparison; and section \nameref{sec:fast-optz-dsa} and \autoref{fig:AlgoritmStructure} for further elaboration).
+\fastDsaTermAbbrivCap\ builds on well-established operator-alignment approaches \citep[e.g., ][]{ostrow2023beyond, chen2024dform, redman2024identifying, zhang2025koopstd, kamiya2024koopman}, but removes two bottlenecks that have limited existing methods to modest problem sizes: (1) Calculating the approximate optimal rank automatically (using methods based on random matrix theory).
+(2) Incorporating novel optimization constraints for PAVF to reduce computational overhead (see \autoref{fig:fDSAshematic} for a schematic illustration of the family of \fastDsaTermAbbriv methods and their comparison; and section \nameref{sec:fast-optz-dsa} and \autoref{fig:AlgoritmStructure} for further elaboration).

-We develop three novel optimizers for the alignment problem in DSA that remain close to the original formulation, in terms of mathematical properties, while improving computational efficiency.
+Building on prior operator-alignment formulations, we propose three alignment optimizers that retain the same objective and invariance guarantees while making the constrained alignment problem computationally tractable in large-sample settings.
 These provide alternative ways to find the similarity transform for the orthogonal group \(O(n)\) (or \(SO(n)\)).
 Given two matrices \(A_x\) and \(A_y\), we seek a matrix \(C\) such that

 Here, similar to \autoref{eq:dsaEucDistance}, \(C\) is the transformation that best aligns $A_y$ with $A_x$ subject to the orthogonality constraint